 - In another episode, two of the local Koreans get married at the 4077th for some reason.

 - Margaret's wedding to Donald Penobscott took place at the 4077th, but most of their married life happens off-screen.
-The marriage is a plot point in several episodes, though.
+The marriage itself is a plot point in several episodes, though.

 - In the finale, Klinger (long since divorced from Laverne) marries his Korean sweetheart.